thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/splashkit-website/Onboarding/03-pull-request.md

 ---
 title: How to Create a Pull Request
-description: This is a step-by-step guide on how to create a pull request for SplashKit tutorials.
+description: This is a step-by-step guide on how to create a pull request for SplashKit.
 sidebar:
   label: Pull Request Guide
   order: 3